MonikaDobreva/PRJ22021/project-management/ProjectCharter.md

 •	Advice:
 Based on the analysis carried for this Project Charter proposal is to go ahead with the project.

-The Business and IT costs for <<PRJ G3>> are xxxx, compared to an expected benefit of xxxx.
+The Business and IT costs for <<PRJ G3>> are 200.000 Euros, compared to an expected benefit of 50.000 Euros.

 **2	Goal of the project (S,Q,T,B)**<br>